 This course covers the operation, diagnosis, and repair of front and rear suspension systems.
-Students also study manual and power steering systems, tire and wheel balance, tire wear, and four-wheel alignment.
-The course includes individualized handson laboratory training utilizing live work.
-NOTE: Students must have an acceptable completion score on the Sp/2 Safety Course for Mechanical Safety and Mechanical Pollution Prevention.
+Students also study manual and power steering systems, tire wear, and four-wheel alignment.
+The course includes individualized hands-on laboratory training utilizing live work.
+NOTE: In order to assist in progression through the automotive program, it is advised that students enroll in the following AUTT courses during the same quarter: AUTT 1230, 1620, 1710, and 2310.
+These classes run consecutively in the same quarter.

-AUTT 2410 - Basic Driveability 3.0 - 9.0 - 6.0
+AUTT 2410 - Engine Performance I € 2.0 - 3.0 - 3.0